New to Grow

 Narrative

-I believe each of us has a fascinating and unique life story, and I also believe that everyone deserves the chance to tell this story in their own way.
-Supporting my clients in telling and interpreting their life story is one of my greatest joys as a therapist.
+I believe each person carries a rich and unique life story, and that everyone deserves the space to tell that story in their own way.
+Supporting clients as they explore, make meaning of, and reinterpret their experiences is one of the greatest joys of my work as a therapist.

 Strength-Based